 If you're unsure of what to do, don't worry.
 Consider this your cheat sheet for getting through it so that you can come out the other side stronger and better than ever.

-Think about it: If you just attempted intimacy and he struggled to develop an erection, talking about it in that moment when he may be feeling vulnerable, frustrated, and embarrassed can come across as a bit insensitive.
-Our advice?
+"It’s also important to not 'try' to make the erection happen.
+This only furthers any pressure and failure he might feel," says Aristone.
 Wait until the right moment when he may be more open to talking about it before bringing it up.
-That way, you'll be able to have a mature, honest discussion that isn't riddled with emotions.
+You'll be able to have a mature, honest discussion that isn't riddled with emotions.

 This issue can be quite emotional for your partner, so communicating your support can do wonders for their self-esteem and your relationship.
 "I’m a firm believer in having the non-impotent partner verbally 'check in' with the impotent partner first," says Aristone.
 "Directly ask, 'How can I be supportive right now?' instead of assuming that you know what your partner wants to hear.
 It’s then on the impotent partner to reciprocate and honestly share what they might need in that moment."
 If they want to talk, do your best to listen and offer advice or support in whatever form they may need.
 If they don't want to talk, try to give them some space.
 Sometimes a little alone time is enough to bring someone back to reality.